OlivierBlanvillain/SlickChair-report/content.md

 # Paper-reviewer assignment

-One of the main responsibility of the \pc is the assignment of submissions to \pcms.
-While this could reasonably be done manually for a small number of submissions, the task quickly becomes complex as the number of submissions goes up.
+One of the main responsibility of the \pc is the assignment of submissions to \pcms for reviews.
+In order to provide the best quality reviews, the \pc typically asks \pcms to bid on submissions, and uses this information to guide the assignment.
+While this task could reasonably be done manually for a small number of submissions, it quickly becomes difficult as the number of submissions goes up.
 In fact, the mathematical formulation is known to be NP-Complete.
-We will see how we formulated the problem using the OscaR operational research library, which provide different search patters to explore the space of all possible assignments under limited time constraints.
+We will see how we formulated this problem using the OscaR operational research library, which provide different search patters to explore the space of all possible assignments under limited time constraints.

-To be fair to all authors, submissions usually receive the same number of reviews, and these reviews have to be well distributed among \pcms so that no one is overloaded.
-Moreover, \pcms might have conflicts of interests and varying levels of knowledge on the different topics. \TODO{Refrase: Given these constraints, one can associate numeric value to each submission-reviewer assignment in order to create a total order on all the valid assignments.}

 ### Mathematical formulation

 This problem can be seen as a generalization of the stable marriage problem.
 On one side, the reviewers emitted preferences for the submissions in the form of bids, called the *interest preference*.
-On the other side, authors want their submissions to be reviewed by \pcms with topic knowlage, the *expertise preference*.
+On the other side, authors want their submissions to be reviewed by \pcms with topic knowledge, the *expertise preference*.
 The paper-reviewer-assignment problem is a generalization of the traditional stable marriage problem in the following ways:

 - *Polyamory*: submissions and reviews are matched many-to-many instead of one-to-one.